“A spotlight on eight centuries of mining”

-This visit is free, with explanatory panels in two languages : French and Dutch with written support in English and German.
+This visit is free for families, with explanatory panels in two languages : French and Dutch with written support in English and German and guided for groups.

 If you prefer not to go down the mine, then you can watch the video “A stone that burns" (20 minutes) before the visit.